Sjhunt93/IAP-2019-2020/README.md

 ## Getting started

 Read the following <a href="Tutorials/Getting%20Started.md">guide</a> to get started.
+Video guides are also included.

 ## Tutorials